 6. The Role of the Police

-Although there is no specific criminal offence of "Honour Based Violence" perpetrators may be prosecuted for a variety of offences, such as threatening behaviour, conspiracy, assault, kidnap, abduction, rape and murder.
+Although there is no specific criminal offence of "Honour Based Abuse" perpetrators may be prosecuted for a variety of offences, such as threatening behaviour, conspiracy, assault, kidnap, abduction, rape and murder.

 If the person is under 18, or is an adult identified as at risk the Police will:

 - Consult the Police Child Abuse Investigation Unit;

 - Inform Children's / Adults Social Care Services;

 - Check if the child is the subject of a Child Protection Plan;

 - Ensure that an Appropriate Adult and if needed an accredited interpreter is in attendance at all interviews - Relatives, friends, community leaders and neighbours should not be used as interpreters in case they are linked to the group suspected of carrying out the crime – despite any reassurances from this known person.

 7. The Role of Children's Social Care Services